edi-rose/NeuralNaughtsAndCrosses/README.md

 Current state:

-The network can now play as either naughts or crosses and plays fairly well.
-Makes many mistakes but the training has gone well all things considered.

-My next goal is too make is so that it learns as the user plays against it.
-This will mean creating a database which will hold the network and then have it be trained through a stream.
-This is a real challenge.
+The network can currently play against me and gets better the more that it plays.
+It does not save it's trained state to the database, once I have achieved that I'll start implementing things like:

+Login/Signup,
+New look and style,
+A test suite that checks how well the networks play against all situations.

 How to use?